HbotondS/City-guide-android/README.md

 # Projects
-Different projects, i made these for univesity avtivityes, during an internship or just for practice.
+Different projects, i made these for univesity activities, during an internship or just for practice.